PyPNMApps/PyPNM-CMTS/docs/examples/cli.md

 - `run` executes a single coordination tick and prints JSON output.
 - `run-forever` executes coordination ticks continuously and prints JSON output per tick.
+By default, `run` and `run-forever` use CMTS adapter settings from system.json.
+Adapter overrides can be supplied via flags.

 JSON output includes: